bernhardAxonIvy/doc/source/designer-guide/user-interface/branding/branding-user-interface.rst

 .. tip::

-  We support all image file formats known to browsers, e.g. :file:`.jpg`, :file:`.png`, :file:`.svg`.
-However, if there are multiple files with different extensions (e.g. :file:`logo.png` and :file:`logo.svg`) in the same directory, the first found by the OS will be used.
+  We support all image file formats known to browsers, e.g., :file:`.jpg`, :file:`.png`, :file:`.svg`.
+However, if there are multiple files with different extensions (e.g., :file:`logo.png` and :file:`logo.svg`) in the same directory, the first found by the OS will be used.